AdobeDocs/uxp-photoshop/src/pages/ps_reference/classes/layer.md

 **async** : *Promise*<void\>

-Clears the layer and does not copy to the clipboard.
+Clears the layer pixels and does not copy to the clipboard.
-If no selection is found then select all the pixels and then cut.
+If no pixel selection is found, select all pixels and clear.

 ___